fbpx

 7. Valuation by Multiples Method

-How is the Cost-to-Duplicate method used in a startup company’s valuation?
+The cost-to-duplicate method used in a startup company's valuation

 This startup valuation method requires some heavy due diligence, as its main goal is to determine how much it would cost to start the same business from scratch.
 The cost-to-duplicate method is a very realistic approach that puts into question the competitive advantages of a startup.
 If the cost of duplicating the startup is extremely low, then its value will be next to nothing.
 In turn, if it is costly and complex to replicate the business model, then the value of the startup will increase as the difficulty increases.